shiloeli/Directed-Weighted-Graph-Python/README.md

 this class represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.<br>
 The node in the graph consists of five things:<br>
 * key - Unique ID of the node in graph<br>
-* info- Contains some characteristic of the node such as color and more ..
+* info - Contains some characteristic of the node such as color and more ..
 In this project it stores the parent node.<br>
-* tag-Temporal data which can be used be algorithms.<br>
+* tag - Temporal data which can be used be algorithms.<br>
-* location- location of this node.<br>
+* location - location of this node.<br>
-* weight- Weight of the node.<br>
+* weight - Weight of the node.<br>

 **DiGraph class:**<br>
 This class represent directed weighted graph<br>